-This topic contains 23 replies, has 1 voice, and was last updated by Anonymous 8 months, 3 weeks ago.
+- This topic has 23 replies, 1 voice, and was last updated 1 year, 9 months ago by Anonymous.

 Students of the Federal University, Oye-Ekiti (FUOYE) on Monday barricaded the main gate of the institution to protest against the extortion by one of the lecturers in the institution, Dr Dosu Malomo.